 Lúnasa Space is a UK-based space-tech start-up with a mission to accelerate sustainable, reliable, and affordable in-space logistics and infrastructure.
-The company is developing an innovative, dual-stage, and reusable in-space satellite servicing vehicle to provide very affordable access to space for SmallSats through rideshare and last-mile transportation, and ultimately services such as active debris removal, End-of-Life services, life extension, and advanced payload inspection in Earth orbits and beyond.
+The company is developing an innovative, dual-stage, and reusable in-space satellite servicing vehicle to provide very affordable access to space for SmallSats through rideshare and last-mile transportation, and ultimately satellite life extension services in Earth orbits and beyond.
 We are a venture funded company, incubated in ESA Business Incubation Centre (Harwell), and recognised by the UK Space Agency.

 This position is only for a candidate who has the right to work in the UK.

 Lúnasa is seeking a Spacecraft Systems Engineer to join our growing team.
 The Spacecraft Systems Engineer will be part of the overall technical team responsible for the delivery of the satellite and mission.
 The candidate will fill a key position, shaping and designing the satellite and the mission, actively working in collaboration with other members of the technical team and report to the Head of Engineering.

 The Systems Engineer will take responsibility not only in the design of the satellite but also all the interaction with the subcontractors during design, build, and test stages of the satellite.